How to Choose your Curriculum...

 - After you choose your Core and Science Program(s), pick additional subjects (like Readers/Language Arts and Math) that match each child's level.
 Children often need individualized Math because they usually need to grasp each new concept in order to understand the next.

 - Find reading and math placement tests.

 Remember: we're here to help!
-Contact a Sonlight Curriculum Advisor for individual advice, free of charge.
+Contact a Sonlight Homeschool Advisor for individual advice, free of charge.

 Choosing between 5-Day or 4-Day programs

 Sonlight programs through middle school give you the option between 5-Day and 4-Day school weeks.
 Which is right for you?
 Most families choose our standard 5-Day programs that schedule 180 days of school in a year.